toorshia/justgage/README.md

  * fix - https://github.com/toorshia/justgage/issues/46

 ######March 26, 2013.
- * **customSectors** - define one or many value ranges with custom gauge color - check demo at http://bit.ly/15RBkKe
+ * **customSectors** - define one or many value ranges with custom gauge color - demo at http://justgage.com/demos/custom-sectors/

 ######March 23, 2013.
- * **counter** - option to animate value in counting fashion - check demo at http://bit.ly/15Hw5i1
+ * **counter** - option to animate value in counting fashion - check demo at http://justgage.com/demos/counter/

 ######March 19, 2013.
- * **refresh()** - added optional 'max' parameter to use when you need to update max value - check demo at http://bit.ly/10cdlSR
+ * **refresh()** - added optional 'max' parameter to use when you need to update max value - demo at http://justgage.com/demos/refreshmax/

 ######February 26, 2013.
  * **decimals** - option to define/limit number of decimals when not using humanFriendly or customRenderer to display value